Spinkoo/pyoctomap/docs/api_reference.md

 node = tree.updateNode([x, y, z], -0.4)       # log‑odds update
 node = tree.updateNode(x, y, z, True)        # coordinate triplet
 ```

+- **`insertPointCloudWithTimestamp(points, timestamp, max_range=-1.0, lazy_eval=True)`**
+  - Insert a point cloud and set timestamps for all points in a single operation.
+  - `points`: N×3 numpy array of point coordinates.
+  - `timestamp`: Unsigned integer timestamp value to set for all nodes.
+  - First inserts geometry using batch `insertPointCloud`, then updates timestamps using key-based search for efficiency.
+  - Returns the number of points processed.

 Other common helpers are inherited: